attack-community/website/event.md

 ---
 # Sixth EU ATT&CK Community Workshop

 Our next workshop will take place on 23 October, as a virtual event.
-We will continue the highly-effective format of short (15’) lightning talks, focusing the selected talks on the following themes in two-hour blocks:
+We will continue the highly-effective format of short lightning talks, focusing on the following themes in two-hour blocks:
 -	Cyber threat intelligence, information sharing
 -	Detection, hunting, blue teaming
 -	Prevention, red teaming